Mastering Attack Surface Reduction: A Comprehensive Guide for Proactive Security

 An effective ASR strategy minimizes risk exposure and enhances defense.
 ASR also optimizes resource allocation, ensuring that security efforts focus on the most critical areas.
 Enterprises with a reduced attack surface can streamline resource allocation by focusing on the most vulnerable areas, as noted by FireMon.

 Understanding the attack surface is the foundation for proactive security.
-Next, we'll explore the challenges and trends associated with the expanding attack surface.
+Let's dive into the core strategies for reducing it.

 Core Strategies for Attack Surface Reduction